RIOT-OS/riot-course/slides/tutorial-inria-academy/course.md

 <br>

-1. Basics of security on IoT devices
+1. Basics of cybersecurity on IoT devices

 <br>